basp/xil2/README.md

 # disclaimer
 For now, this project is a toy and should not be used for production systems.
 It can be a useful playground to play with ideas though.

-# quircks
+# random
 * Joy and by deduction Xil both allow for some pretty crazy identifier names.
 Most things are a go.
 For example you can have identifiers like `,foo`, `*bar`, `$frotz`, `#.234*foo` etc. If there's a printable character in front that is not a number it's likely good to go.
 * It is possible to change the semantics of the language in interesting ways by pushing nodes either to the stack or the queue.
 For example, the `ifte` operator can be implemented lazily by pushing part of its quotation on the stack instead of enqueuing.
+In essence the result on the stack will not be an actual result but an actual program that has to be evaluated by applying a combinator (such as `i` or `x`).

 # external references
 * [Joy](https://hypercubed.github.io/joy/joy.html)